-But what about Proverbs 31:6, 7?
+What about Proverbs 31:6, 7?

 “Give strong drink unto him that is ready to perish, and wine unto those that be of heavy hearts.
 Let him drink, and forget his poverty, and remember his misery no more” (Proverbs 31:6, 7).

-Although strong drink or alcohol is forbidden for the healthy, it was permitted only as a pain killer for medical reasons to relief the misery of those that have terminal sicknesses and nearing death.
+Thus, although strong drink or alcohol is forbidden for the healthy, it was permitted only as a pain killer for medical reasons to relief the misery of those that have terminal sicknesses and nearing death.

 In His service,